 Why make milk kefir

-Milk kefir is the perfect dairy culture for home use.
+However, milk kefir is the perfect dairy culture for home use.

-- It ferments at room temperature, and you don’t need to heat the milk before culturing.
+- It is much easier to make than yogurt.
+Since it ferments at room temperature, you don’t need to heat the milk before culturing.

 - Milk kefir is a great replacement for buttermilk in baking.

 - You can use kefir grains to culture whipping cream for ice cream and cultured butter.

 - You can use it to make soft cheese.

 - Kefir can be used as a starter culture (either as whey or straight kefir) for most everything.

 - Cultured dairy is the best way for probiotics to survive digestion.
 And milk kefir packs so powerful health benefits.